jamo95/Newsy/README.md

 Now if you navigate to `localhost:5000` in your browser you should be able to see the Summariser site.

+## Running Tests

+Before running the tests make sure you have run `pip install` with `-r requirements-testing.txt`.

+Then you should have `pytest` installed.
+So from the root directory you just need to run `pytest` and all the tests will be run.

+When writing tests, see other files in the `tests` directory and follow them as examples

 ## Development

 ### Project Structure